-The company had no employees throughout the year ended 31 March 2023 (2022: none).
+The company had no employees at 31 March 2023 (2022: none).

-Details of directors' emoluments are set out in the directors and employees note of the group accounts.
+Details of directors' emoluments are set out in the directors and employees note of the group accounts (note 6).
 No elements related specifically to their work in the company.

-Disclosure notes relating to share capital, financial instruments and auditor remuneration are included within the Financial Statements of the group.
+Disclosure notes relating to share capital and auditor's remuneration are included within the Financial Statements of the group.